• Facebook

 Nationwide Industrial Concrete Flooring Contractors & Concrete Finishing Specialists

-A sizeable percentage of this is specifically linked to concrete production; the manufacturing of the cement used to make concrete contributes to 7% of the world's total carbon emissions.
+A sizeable percentage of this is specifically linked to concrete production.
+The manufacturing of the cement used to make concrete contributes to 7% of the world's total carbon emissions.

-Therefore, the government has set targets for carbon emissions, aiming to achieve a Net Zero target by 2050 (compared to emission levels in 1990).
-This includes intermediate targets, such as reducing carbon emissions by 68% by 2030 and 78% by 2035.
+To achieve this, targets have been set to reach Net Zero construction emissions by 2050 (compared to 1990 levels).
+This includes reducing emissions by 68% by 2030 and 78% by 2035.

 1. Encourage low-carbon design